gabrieldansereau/ms_downscaling_metawebs/README.md

 different distribution from the median values.
 Meanwhile, competition motifs (S4 and S5, measured through NDCI values) showed an even dominance of apparent competition (S5) but high variance in a single ecoregion.
-Overall, our results show that dominant motifs within a mammal food web vary between ecoregions and vary differently across space.
+Overall, our results show that dominant motifs within a mammal food web not only vary between ecoregions, but actually vary differently across space.

 When to use the workflow we presented here will depend on the availability of interaction data or existing metawebs, and on the intent to incorporate